 In the land of Papua learning English opens numerous doors, whether it be for employment or for a scholarship to study overseas.
 Back in 2008, when the BPN began, our Papuan partners requested support to enable improvement of English language skills.
 This began in a number of ways.
-Firstly scholarships were awarded to highland students studying at the University of Otto and Geisler.
+Firstly scholarships were awarded to disadvantaged highland students studying at the University of Otto and Geisler.
 Later the APCEP course was developed, followed by the newest exciting development, the Black Pearl English Course (BPEC).

-The BPN hopes that the students not only learn to speak english, but are also happy, healthy and successful.
+The BPN hopes that the students not only learn to speak English, but are also happy, healthy and successful.

 Click the button below to view information on the different locations where the BPEC is run.

 The BPEC aims to offer our students the highest possible standard of English tuition.
 This means regular continuing education is provided for BPEC teachers.
 In July 2018 the BPEC teachers had their first opportunity.
 Fred, Rita, Ryon and Yanti completed the IALF C-CELT course in Jayapura.